-Learn how easy it is to make a dried hydrangea basket from cut blooms a little paint and an old basket.
-It adds a nice touch to any decor.
+Learn how easy it is to make a dried hydrangea arrangement in a basket from cut blooms and a little paint.
+It's a great way to extend the life of your gorgeous hydrangea blooms from the garden.

-They are easy to dry and last a long time.
-Easy, quick and basically free, those are the best projects, and I think you will agree that this dried hydrangea basket is pretty sweet.
+It's easy to dry hydrangeas and they last a long time.
+Easy, quick, and basically free, those are the best projects, and I think you will agree that this dried flower arrangement is pretty sweet.

-By the end of summer into fall, the blooms are just starting to dry on the shrub.
-This is the best time to cut and dry them, for use in your decor.
+By the end of summer, blooms are just starting to dry on the shrub.
+This is the best time to cut and dry them, through October, for use in your decor.
+Bring some in, place them in a vase with a few inches of water, and let them dry naturally.

 Maybe you have a plain vanilla wicker basket hanging around as I did.
 It just wasn't pretty enough to stand up to the hydrangea blooms.